Welcome to the Introduction to French Polishing Part 3: Techniques and Videos.

 One of the reasons I love to teach French polishing, is because I feel that it embodies the heart of the traditional craft of lutherie.
 Through learning and mastering it, the luthier will raise the quality of his or her instruments and the quality of their time in the workshop as they begin to view the work thorough the unique lens of their newly acquired skill set and sensitivities.

 When I learned this ancient art from my teacher Eugene Clark, it not only helped me to make my guitars sound noticeably better and look more beautiful, but it also raised my awareness of my body as pertaining to my technique in all the tasks that I perform as I create my guitars.
-Mastering the art of french polishing involves mastering your body and mind, and spills over into every area of your life.
+Mastering the art of French polishing involves mastering your body and mind, and spills over into every area of your life.
 Looking back I can say that mastering the French Polishing technique was one of the hardest things I have ever done, and also one of the most beneficial, enriching, and rewarding as well.

 Take The Full French Polishing Course

-And Check Out The eBook Too
+And Check Out The Full Tutorial Too

-Introduction To French Polishing: Shellac, Oils, & Alcohol – eBook
+Introduction To French Polishing: Shellac, Oils, & Alcohol

 When learning to French Polish a guitar, having a solid understanding of each component of the finish and what the function of each ingredient is, will set you up for success as you develop your own systems for obtaining a beautiful hand rubbed French polish finish.